 To make it short, the talent pool in Poland is one of the reasons why companies and startups decide to outsource their development to our country.

-Outsourcing to Poland from UK or Germany means practically no time zone differences because it's just one hour (or none).
+Outsourcing to Poland from the UK or Germany means practically no time zone differences because it's just one hour (or none).
 So, when it comes to nearshoring, all works can be organized in the same way, which streamlines the development process.
 What’s more, Poznan, where Merixstudio is located, is only 3 hours drive from Berlin, which makes it a perfect place for German companies to nearshore their IT projects.

 You can ask "that's great, but I'm from the US - what about that?".
 Just think that overlap in the working day will be even bigger when you decide to hire a development team from India.
-Not to mention about cultural barriers you will undoubtedly be faced.
-It's maximum 9 hours difference between Poland and the US - it’s not that bad, isn’t it.
+Not to mention cultural barriers you will undoubtedly be faced.
+It's a maximum 9 hours difference between Poland and the US - it’s not that bad, isn’t it.
 What’s more, the time difference also can be beneficial for your projects, as it provides constant development.
 How is that even possible?
 It’s simple - remote teams in different time zones are going to complement each other work.
 For example - when a task is completed at the end of the working day it can be passed to the QA team that has just started working.
 So as you can see even if there are some disadvantages of IT outsourcing, by acting wisely you can turn them into its benefits.

-The closer location and overlapping work times the better communication.
+The closer location and overlapping work times the better communication is.
 It means less frustration, quick respond and speeding up of a development process.

 If you decide to invest in Polish software development team, you can be sure that you can focus on your business, and you'll receive a high-quality digital product at the same time.